title

 X-rays showed almost all the cartilage behind the knee cap was gone and I had bone rubbing on bone.
 He cautioned that if this continued, the knee cap might be worn too thin for the standard replacement with a plastic button the back of the kneecap.
 He also suggested doing it while I was strong since the recovery should be better if I went into it strong.

 We scheduled surgery for March 11.
-I started pre-hab with a physical therapist to strengthen what I still could.
-I continued winter activities, with a bit of fat biking and lots of snowshoeing.
+I started pre-hab with a physical therapist to improve strength where I could.
+I continued my winter activities, with a bit of fat biking and lots of snowshoeing.
 I had signed up for the snowshoe race on Mt.
 Washington, so I did lots of long snowshoe hikes all winter.
-I joined several group hikes where we tried to pack down trails for fat biking.
-I started to notice a little pain when pushing off after a stop fat biking.
-I'd not had any significant pain before with cycling.
-It was mostly weight bearing activities that resulted in pain.
+I joined several group hikes where we tried to pack down and groom trails for fat biking.
+When fat biking, I started to notice a little pain when pushing off after a stop.
+I'd not had any significant pain before with cycling, so this almost reassured me that it was time.
+Do it before it impacts my main activity.
+Up until then, it was primarily weight bearing activities that resulted in pain.
 Despite that, I still did 8-10 mile snowshoe hikes all winter, with some cycling when conditions allowed.

 For the Mt.
 Washington event, there were 3 different races: nordic ski, fat bike and snowshoe.
 John was doing the fat bike race.
 I chose the snowshoe event.
 The race starts with 4km on the flatter Great Glen trails, before heading 6km up the auto road, finishing at treeline.
 The fat bikers and skiers get an easy ride/ski back down the hill.
 Snowshoers stay much warmer tromping back down hill, since it's a bit more effort than coasting or skiing down.
 Between my warmup and the descent, I ended up with close to 20km for the day.